Oliver Sacks

 • "Telling : the intimate decisions of dementia care".
 A Neurologist's Notebook.
 The New Yorker.
 95 (2): 26–27.
 4 March 2019.[111]

-1. ^ Although it has been claimed that Sacks was a cousin of the former Chief Rabbi of the United Kingdom Jonathan Sacks, Baron Sacks, the two were not related.[14]
-This confusion is most likely due to an obituary written by Oliver Sacks's nephew, who was also called Jonathan.[15]
+1. ^ Although it has been said that Sacks was a cousin of the former Chief Rabbi of the United Kingdom Jonathan Sacks, Baron Sacks, the two were not related.[14]
+This confusion may be due to an obituary written by Oliver Sacks's nephew Jonathan Sacks.[15]

 1. ^ "OLIVER SACKS, MD, FRCP, CBE" (PDF). oliversacks.com.
 Archived (PDF) from the original on 30 June 2022.
 Retrieved 19 January 2023.